RU09342-Spring2023/lab-4-pwm-IsaiahRoepke/2. Hardware Defined PWM/README_L4P2.md

 ## Prerequisites
 One must have an MSP430FR2533 available for use.
 One must also have 4 wires and 3 resistors to connect the RGB LED to the MSP430FR2533.
-A 1.5k ohm resistors are used for the red and green LED.
+1.5k ohm resistors are used for the red and green LED.
 A 910 ohm resistor is used for the blue LED.

 ## Modules